mozaalismaili/docfusion-codestacker-2026/README.md

 | SROIE | Kaggle | Primary extraction training data |
 | CORD | HuggingFace | Layout diversity and robustness |
 | Find-It-Again | L3i / Kaggle | Forgery detection labels |

+## Why Each Dataset Was Used Differently

+A key insight from this challenge is that the three datasets serve fundamentally different purposes and cannot be used interchangeably.

+SROIE was used to evaluate extraction accuracy, it has clean vendor, date, and total labels which made it perfect for measuring how well our regex rules perform.
+With more time I would have used it to train a proper NER extraction model instead of relying on rules.

+CORD was downloaded and available but not fully leveraged.
+Its value is in layout diversity, thousands of receipts with different structures.
+I used it to confirm the pipeline handles varied formats without crashing, but did not train on it directly because its ground truth focuses on item-level annotations rather than the key fields the challenge requires.

+Find-It-Again was the only dataset used for anomaly model training because it is the only one with forgery labels.
+This is not a limitation of our approach, it is a fundamental constraint of supervised learning.
+You cannot teach a model to detect forgery without examples of both genuine and forged documents.

+This separation taught me something important: in real document intelligence systems, different models serve different purposes and are trained on different data.
+A production system would have a dedicated extraction model, a dedicated anomaly model, and a separate quality control layer — each trained on the most appropriate data for its specific task.